heavenly-tech/heavenly-website/content/en/home/hero.md

 #  label = '<a class="js-github-release" href="https://wowchemy.com/updates" data-repo="wowchemy/wowchemy-hugo-modules">Latest release<!-- V --></a>'
 +++

-**This language is still in development - please visit our Spanish page**
+**This language is still in development - please visit our Spanish page in the meantime**

+See you soon!